admacpherson/T-100-Aviation-Data/README.md

 ## Methodologies

 ### Load Factor
 This analysis focused only on major US carriers as defined by the DOT (carriers with annual revenue >$1B).
-The data include a classification scheme under the variable `CARRIER_GROUP_NEW`.
-Filtering this provides a list of major airlines but includes cargo flights as well as commercial.
-Rather than filter wholesale by airlines, since many airlines perform both passenger and cargo service, I filtered on the flight level to include all flights with at least 1 passenger.
+The data include a classification scheme under the variable `CARRIER_GROUP_NEW`, which, when filtered, provides a list of major airlines, but includes those with cargo flights as well as passenger service.
+Rather than filtering wholesale by airlines, since many airlines perform both types of service, filtering flight level to include all flights with at least 1 passenger succinctly excludes all cargo-only flights while ensuring no passenger service is excluded.
 ```python
 # Filter only major carriers (TranStats category 3)
 major_carriers = big_table.loc[big_table['CARRIER_GROUP_NEW'] == 3]